Labour Market Impact Assessment (LMIA)

 - Do the working conditions coincide with labour laws and collective bargaining agreements?

-- Whether the salary being offered is competitive to the position being offered and as per wage rate of the location of employment?
+- Whether the salary being offered is competitive to the position being offered and as per the wage rate of the location of employment?

 - Is the job being offered categorized as high wage or low wage?